 Step 5 of 8

 Preheat oven to 200 degrees Celcius and bake duck for 20 minutes.
-Then turn the duck over to the other side and bake for another 20 minutes.
+Then turn the duck over and bake for another 20 minutes.
 Each time the duck is brought out, brush the skin with the soy sauce maltose mixture.
 Lastly, bake duck for another 10 minutes at 160 degrees Celsius.

 Step 6 of 8

 Prepare potatoes dumplings by boiling potatoes until soft.
 Mash softened potatoes and add the rest of the ingredients in (C) to create a dough.
 Separate the dough into 6 dumplings and cook them in a pot of boiling water with a pinch of salt until they float.